Cloud Native Security¶

 When customers create new AWS accounts, they will need to request Rackspace via a ticket to enable and configure the security products on these newly created AWS accounts.

 Rackspace will provide ongoing management of the security products in a customer's environment.
 This might include activities such as creation of custom Security Hub Insights based on customer's security needs and management of GuardDuty auto-archive rules and trusted IP/threat lists according to the customer's requirements.

 In order to ensure that the coverage of the service remains sufficient for the customer's requirements, Rackspace will perform monthly account reviews.
 This will allow customers to adjust the level of service and the mix of the security products as their requirements change.
 Account reviews might include: review of the customer’s runbook, summary of findings and remediations, compliance status, review of reoccurring findings, review of IP lists.

 Cloud Native Security service fees do not include the cost of the native security products themselves.
-The cost of the native products as well as the costs of supporting infrastructure components that are required to integrate the native products with the Rackspace SIEM are included in the AWS infrastructure charges portion of the customer's Rackspace bill.
+The cost of the native products as well as the costs of the infrastructure supporting the integration with the Rackspace SIEM are included in the AWS infrastructure charges portion of the customer's Rackspace bill.

-Initial deployment and configuration will be charged as a one-time onboarding fee.
+Initial deployment and configuration are charged as a one-time onboarding fee.

-Cloud Native Security (as the name suggests) provides managed security services using native AWS security products.
-Customers interested in improving their security posture over and above what is possible from the Cloud Native Security Service Block alone can purchase the Rackspace Proactive Detection and Response service block.
-Proactive Detection and Response includes all the capabilities of Cloud Native Security, plus additional 3rd party products, agent-based OS level threat detection, threat hunting and threat intelligence.
+Cloud Native Security provides SOC-as-a-Service for native AWS security products.
+Customers interested in improving their security posture over and above what is possible from the Cloud Native Security Service Block alone can purchase add-on services for agent-based OS-level threat detection, threat hunting, and threat intelligence.